tarunaz/katacoda-scenarios/rhoar-vertx/step3.md

 ``cd quote-generator``{{execute}}

-``mvn compile vertx:run``{{execute}}
+``mvn vertx:run -DskipTests``{{execute}}

 This command launches the application.
 The main class we used creates a clustered Vert.x instance and reads the configuration from src/conf/config.json.
-This configuration provides the HTTP port on which the REST service is published (35000).
+This configuration provides the HTTP port on which the REST service is published (8080).

 **3. Test the static router**